Completion, Placement, and Licensure Rates

 Cosmetology 11 Month Program

-Graduation: 78% or 51 out of 65 students in the full-time cosmetology program enrolled between 12/01/2020 to 11/30/2021 graduated.
-Of the remaining 15 students, 14 dropped to pursue another career.
-One student was not included in the calculation due to transferring to another program within the academy.
+Graduation: 91% or 69 out of 78 students in the full-time 1500-hour cosmetology program enrolled between 12/01/2021 to 11/30/2022 graduated.
+Of the remaining 9 students,7 dropped to pursue another career.
+Two students were not included in the calculation due to transferring to another program within the academy.

-Placement: 92% or 47 of the 51 graduates available for placement reported finding jobs in the cosmetology industry.
+Placement: 85% or 58 of the 68 graduates available for placement reported finding jobs in the cosmetology industry.
+One graduate was reported as unavailable for placement due to furthering their education.

 Cosmetology 20 Month Program